WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/index.md

 ## Meadow.Foundation

-When building Meadow applications, most of the time, you'll use high level peripheral drivers via Meadow.Foundation instead of interacting with ports directly, as we'll explore in the next section.
+When building Meadow applications, most of the time, you'll use high-level peripheral drivers via Meadow.Foundation instead of interacting with ports directly, as we'll explore in the next section.

 ## [Next - Meadow.Foundation](/Meadow/Meadow.Foundation/)